 The purpose of academic accommodations is to provide an equal opportunity to learn by ensuring access to the learning environment and course content.
 Accommodations are designed to ensure access, not to provide an unfair advantage or to ensure success.
 The Office of Student Affairs (OSA) thoroughly reviews all information provided by the student, supporting documentation, and academic requirements when making accommodation recommendations.
 Additionally, OSA considers the academic integrity of Relay’s curriculum, state and regulatory requirements, availability of Relay resources, and issues of equity.
 While we endeavor to provide access to all of our students, all accommodations requests may not be granted as submitted.
 Instructor and campus input is appreciated and may be sought out when there are questions about course requirements.
 Commonly recommended accommodations are explained below; however, the list is not exhaustive.
 There are times when a more individualized accommodation is justified.
-Please feel free to contact the Office of Student Affairs by emailing email@example.com or scheduling an appointment here.
+Please feel free to contact the Office of Student Affairs by emailing email@example.com.

 Extended testing time

 Students with processing deficits, physical impairments, and/or psychological disorders may require additional time for taking exams and completing in-class or online assignments.
 The additional time ensures that a student’s performance demonstrates a mastery of the material rather than their speed.
 The amount of additional time required may vary but is generally up to 10 business days.
 The student is expected to take primary responsibility in communicating with the instructor of the course, in which they are requesting an extension and making the necessary arrangements for timely submission of the assignment.
 Please note extensions cannot conflict with end-of-term dates and NO assignment, regardless of the extension, cannot be submitted once a term closes, unless an incomplete is granted.